What if ever-present recording devices led to accountability, not hostility?

-Sara Rubin here, thinking about two separate instances, two sets of circumstances, two communities divided.
-That’s because a months-long saga is concluding in Spreckels, just as a new video and social media explosion unfolds in Cachagua.
+TWO SETS OF CIRCUMSTANCES, two communities divided.
+That’s what I am thinking about as a months-long saga concludes in Spreckels, and as a new social media explosion unfolds in Cachagua.

-First, let’s go to Spreckels, where two teachers presented last October at a professional conference in Palm Springs, offering a session titled “How we run a GSA in conservative communities,” referring to a gay-straight alliance.
-They did not know they were being recorded, but at least one person in the audience recorded them.
+First, let’s go to Spreckels, where two teachers presented last October at a conference in Palm Springs, offering a session titled “How we run a GSA in conservative communities,” referring to a gay-straight alliance.
+They didn’t know they were being recorded, but they were.

 And suddenly, hundreds of parents attended a meeting of the normally sleepy Spreckels Union School District board to voice their anger.
 The board hired investigative law firm Van Dermyden Makus to find out what really happened and if teachers were really coaching children on changing their gender identities.
 The teachers, Kelly Baraki and Lori Caldeira, were placed on leave.

-The executive summary released to the public is an exoneration.
-But still, both teachers resigned.
-How could they reasonably be expected to keep teaching in a community that views them as pariahs?
+The findings are an exoneration.
+But still, both teachers resigned from a district in which many parents view them as pariahs.
 Instead of resolution, we end with further entrenched tribalism.

-Meanwhile, in Cachagua, hundreds of people gathered Saturday, July 9 at Cachagua Community Park for the Country Fair.
-Local artists sold goods, firefighters sold tri-tip sandwiches, kids swam in the Carmel River and the mood was glorious—a celebration of community from cowboys to hippies and everyone in between.
+ON SATURDAY, JULY 9, hundreds of people gathered at Cachagua Community Park for the Cachagua Country Fair.
+Local artists sold goods, firefighters sold tri-tip sandwiches, kids swam in the Carmel River and the mood was glorious – a celebration of community from cowboys to hippies and everyone in between.

 The next day, a group of locals was back at the now-mostly-empty park and saw a vehicle driving around on the dirt soccer field.
 At least two people took out their phones and started filming the driver, who left behind a cloud of dust.
 You can hear but not see the videographer in this film.